Dmpecci/staticconfiguration/README.md

 This is really useful during active development, when you try different schemas, change data types, you won't have to change every run the `__version__` string.
 This forces migration on every access, even if `__version__` has not changed.

 **Do not use `__development__ = True` in production.** If you push to production branch with this flag active, your final users will be migrating the schema every operation get/set is done.
+It won't break anything, but is extra latency not needed.

 ---